rspace-os/rspace-client-python/README.md

 ### Compatibility with RSpace server versions

 - ELN API compatible with 1.69 or later
-- Inventory API compatible with 1.73, 1.74
+- Inventory API compatible with 1.73 - 1.76 inclusive

 You may need to install `requests` module: